With this article I will talk about a recent customer project on End User Experience within a distributed environment.

 The “aggregator” check is implemented and provides the following details:

 These metrics are exported as performance data and can be therefore be used to create intuitive visualizations in NetEye’s Analytics module:

 This leads to the creation of Business Services via NetEye ‘s BP modules and Status Dashboards like this:

-The plans for this logic are to integrate this logic into the standard release for both NetEye 3 and NetEye 4.
+The plan for this logic is to integrate it into the standard release for both NetEye 3 and NetEye 4.
 Until then, you can download the check_service_aggregator.sh (see section “Downloads” below) to the Plugins folder of NetEye:

 NB: For manually installed Plugins you should choose the extra / local folder, in order to avoid conflicts with distribution-provided Plugins.

 Call syntax of Plugin: check_service_aggregator.sh